-With the first attempt, we tried to entice it enter the trap with apples and vegetables.
+With the first attempt, we tried to entice it to enter the trap with apples and vegetables.
 It didn’t touch a thing.
-Then the ah-ha moment came, why would this beast gobble down the apples and vegetables in the trap when it had apple trees and a healthy vegetable garden to rummage through at it’s leisure?
+Then the ah-ha moment came: why would this beast gobble down the apples and vegetables in the trap when it had apple trees and a healthy vegetable garden to rummage through at its leisure?

-The second attempt, we set a trap using sheep mineral granules and bananas as bait.
-(I know it is a strange combination, but a friend of ours who happened to be a farmer, was having trouble with land-beavers on his own property, suggested the formula.)
+In the second attempt, we set a trap using sheep mineral granules and bananas as bait.
+(I know it is a strange combination, but it was suggested by a friend of ours who happens to be a farmer and was having trouble with land-beavers on his own property.)
 Well, it worked.
 We caught the very unpleasant animal and sent it packing 10 miles away.

 To conclude, to get rid of a groundhog problem, you have to be creative and open to trying different strategies.
 In fact, you may find that you will have to employ both strategies, getting rid of, as well as, using methods to control these destructive pests.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.